ljvmiranda921/ljvmiranda921.github.io/about/index.md

 ## Background

-I'm a Machine Learning Engineer at [Explosion](https://explosion.ai).
-I help develop [spaCy](https://spacy.io) and related open-source projects.
-Previously, I've worked for some machine learning startups such as:
+I'm a [Predoctoral Young Investigator](https://allenai.org/predoctoral-young-investigators) at the [Allen Institute for Artificial Intelligence (AI2)](https://allenai.org) as part of the [AllenNLP team](https://allenai.org/allennlp).
+Previously, I've worked at the following places:

+* [Explosion](https://explosion.ai) (Berlin): a natural language processing startup where I worked on the open-source [spaCy](https://spacy.io) library and the [Prodigy](https://prodi.gy) annotation tool.
+I co-authored our [first technical report](https://arxiv.org/abs/2212.09255) and developed several features and projects for our software libraries.

-* [Thinking Machines Data Science](https://thinkingmachin.es) (Manila): a data science consultancy where I built multiple natural language processing products for large enterprises, including a search engine, an industry classifier, and a document processing system to name a few.
+* [Thinking Machines Data Science](https://thinkingmachin.es) (Manila): a data science consultancy where I built multiple natural language processing products for large enterprises.
+I worked with several of our biggest clients in Southeast Asia and led teams in the Document AI space.

 * [Preferred Networks](https://www.preferred-networks.jp/en/) (Tokyo): as an
-    intern, where I implemented a training parallelization framework for [ChainerRL](https://github.com/chainer/chainerrl), an open-source
+    intern, I implemented a training parallelization framework for [ChainerRL](https://github.com/chainer/chainerrl), an open-source
     reinforcement learning library.

 I obtained my master's degree from [Waseda University](https://www.waseda.jp/top/en) and my bachelor's in Electronics Engineering, minor in Philosophy from [Ateneo de Manila University](https://www.ateneo.edu).
-My research interests include machine learning systems design and natural language processing.
+I used to be a bioinformatics researcher but moved on to language&mdash; text, like proteins, are sequences after all.
+My research interests include **low-resource and multilingual NLP**, **efficient NLP**, and **corpus linguistics**.

 Lastly, I'm well-involved in open-source and have authored [several projects](https://github.com/ljvmiranda921) of my own.